Ruen ThaiFAQs

 Ruen Thai FAQs

-Yes, customer parking is available in Bays 2 and 3 only, 1-2 Osborne Rd car park.
-There’s also free two hour parking close by, on Fernwood Rd, NE2 1TT.
-We advise parking on Fernwood Rd during the week.
+Yes, there’s free customer parking in Bays 1, 2 & 3 only, 1-2 Osborne Rd car park.
+Please display a permit which reception will give you on arrival.
+There’s also easy, free two hour parking close by, on Fernwood Rd, NE2 1TT (off Osborne Rd).

 We aim to be flexible.
 However, if we’re fully booked after the scheduled completion of your massage, your treatment will be shortened.
 If you’re running late, please call.

-By cash, card or bank transfer.
-You can also pre-pay by ordering a printed or digital gift voucher from our website.
+By cash or bank transfer; we also accept cards.
+You can pre-pay by ordering a printed or digital gift voucher from our website.
 We do not yet accept card payments over the phone.

-We do not charge a booking fee or a cancellation fee.
+No, we do not charge any booking or cancellation fees.
 We may request a small deposit for triples massages; this is deducted from the overall cost.
-You can also complete your massage with an authentic application of warm, steamed Thai herbal compresses for £5 extra (£10 per triple).
+You can also complete your massage with an authentic application of steamed Thai herbal compresses for £5 extra (£10 per triple).

 No, but our therapists welcome tips for good service.
 All tips go directly to your therapist(s).
 The average massage career lasts six years.